 When the Government of Canada Travel Advisories are lifted, COVID-19 related expenses WILL be covered by our Travel Choice 2 out-of-country emergency medical insurance policies to a max. of $10 million CDN.

-THERE’S NO RUSH: Current rates for our Travel Choice 2 Single-Trip and Multi-Trip Emergency Medical Plans will be in effect at least until February 28, 2021.
-So you can wait and buy when you feel comfortable to travel again.
+CURRENT RATES EXTENDED: The rates we introduced in 2019 for our Travel Choice 2 Single-Trip and Multi-Trip Emergency Medical Plans will be in effect at least until May 31, 2021.
+So wait and buy when you feel comfortable to travel again.
 And remember, even after you buy there’s no penalty to change your travel dates prior to departure.

 Planning to travel outside of Canada?
 Read the advisories, understand the risks.

 CARP members, if you choose to travel during the pandemic, we urge you to do your due diligence to help protect yourself before and after your trip.